 Certain assistive devices.
 These are tools that can be used to make activities of daily life easier.
 For instance, a “grasper” can help you reach and grab items.

 Alternative treatments.
-These include options, such as acupuncture or massage.
-They may help relieve pain and stiffness in some cases.
+These include treatments such as acupuncture or massage.
+They may help ease pain and stiffness in some cases.

-If other treatments don’t do enough to relieve symptoms, you may need surgery.
+If other treatments don’t do enough to ease symptoms, you may need surgery.
 During surgery, the damaged joint is removed.
-It is then replaced with an artificial joint.
-This can help relieve symptoms and improve function to near normal.
+It is replaced with an artificial joint.
+This can help ease symptoms and improve function to near normal.